ajthor/symbolic-controls-toolbox/python/README.md

 - `py_wrapper.pyx`

-CMake is the preferred method for compiling Cython files into C++ and creating a library.
+CMake is the preferred method for compiling Cython files into C++ and creating a shared library.